 The creditworthiness of a tenant can decline over the short or medium term, for example as a result of change in the economic environment or the COVID-19 pandemic, leading to a risk that the tenant will become insolvent or be otherwise unable to meet its obligations under the lease.
-In particular, the government-imposed trading restrictions in response to the evolving COVID-19 pandemic in the Group's areas of operations, which have been introduced at all shopping centres with only grocery stores/supermarkets, pharmacies/drugstores and other necessity services allowed to operate have a negative impact on the Group's tenants and their profitability which could have a direct impact on the earning of the Group, as some tenants' rent is based on the turnover generated.
+In particular, the government-imposed trading restrictions in response to the evolving COVID-19 pandemic has a negative impact on the Group's tenants and their profitability, which could have a direct impact on the earning of the Group, as some tenants' rent is based on the turnover generated.